IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Datasets} To make a fair comparison with state-of-the-art, we mainly evaluate the performance of our model based on a commonly used protocol~\cite{MVSS_2021,GSR_Net_2020,SPAN_2020} for image tampering localization.
-We train the model on the CASIAv2~\cite{CASIA_2013} dataset\footnote{We noticed some resolution errors in the public CASIAv2 dataset.
-Therefore, we have released an adjusted version of CASIAv2 with corrected ground truth.
-Details can be found at \url{https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth}} and then test it on other smaller public datasets including CASIAv1~\cite{CASIA_2013}, NIST16~\cite{NIST16_2019}, COVERAGE~\cite{Coverage_2016}, Columbia~\cite{Columbia_2006} and Defacto~\cite{defacto_2019}, see Table \ref{tab:datasets}.
-However, there are no authentic images as negative examples in the Defacto dataset.
-Following the approach of MVSS-Net, we randomly selected 6000 untouched images from MS-COCO dataset~\cite{mscoco_2014} and combined them with 6000 images from Defacto to create the Defacto-12k dataset for validation.
+\textbf{Evaluation barrier for IML} While recent studies have introduced numerous SoTA models, comparing them on an equal footing remains challenging.
+This is due to the following reasons: 1) lack of publicly available code for the models and training processes~\cite{SPAN_2020, MVSS_2021}; 2) utilization of massive synthesized datasets that are inaccessible to the wider research community~\cite{Mantra_2019,mmnet_2021, objectformer_2022}; 3) training and testing datasets often vary across different papers, also bringing difficulty for comparison.

+\textbf{Datasets and Evaluation Protocol} To facilitate reproducibility and overcome the existing evaluation barrier, we demarcate existing mainstream IML methods into three distinct protocols based on different partitions of datasets.
+Subsequently, we compare IML-ViT against SoTA methods with these three protocols, as shown in Table \ref{tab:datasets} and Table \ref{tab:protocols}.
+We followed MVSS-Net~\cite{MVSS_2021} to create Defacto-12k dataset.
+More details will be discussed in Section \ref{sec:compare_sota}.

 \textbf{Evaluation Criteria} We evaluate our model using pixel-level $F_1$ score with a fixed threshold $0.5$ and Area Under the Curve (AUC), which are commonly used evaluation metrics in previous works.
-However, it's worth noting that AUC can be influenced by an excessive number of true negative pixels in common IML datasets, leading to an overestimation of model performance.
-Nevertheless, our model achieves state-of-the-art performance in both $F_1$ score and AUC.
+Both of them are metrics where higher values indicate better performance.
+However, it's worth noting that AUC can be influenced by excessive true-negative pixels in IML datasets, leading to an overestimation of model performance.
+Nevertheless, our model achieves SoTA performance in both $F_1$ score and AUC.

-In some previous methods, \textit{optimal F1 score} is used for evaluation, where the best $F_1$ score is selected by testing the prediction probability map at different thresholds.
-However, this approach becomes impractical in real-world scenarios since the optimal threshold for the real-world distribution is typically unknown.
-Instead, we report the pixel-level $F_1$ score using a uniform threshold of $0.5$, providing a more practical metric for evaluating the model's performance.